top of page

 Pros and Cons of Slice Seeding

-Strong seed-to-soil contact for better germination
+• Strong seed-to-soil contact produces germination rates up to 90%.

-Fixes patchy or thinning grass areas
+• Fixes patchy or thinning areas without starting from scratch.

-Less expensive and invasive than laying sod
+• Less expensive and invasive than laying sod.

-Requires proper timing and aftercare
+• Requires proper timing and consistent aftercare, especially watering.

-Best results often require professional equipment
+• Best results typically require professional equipment and experience.

 What to Expect from Slice Seeding